OUR #1 PICK OMI Full Body PEMF Magnetic Field Therapy Mat Check Price →

 FDA-cleared use: nonunion bone fractures.
 The strongest clinical evidence for PEMF is in bone healing — specifically, fractures that have failed to heal naturally after 6+ months.
 Devices like the EBI Bone Healing System are FDA-cleared for this exact use, with controlled trials going back to the 1980s.
 The mechanism is reasonably well understood: pulsed fields appear to upregulate osteoblast activity and improve bone matrix mineralization.
 If you have a nonunion fracture, talk to your orthopedist about PEMF.

 Moderate evidence: chronic musculoskeletal pain and diabetic neuropathy.
 Several randomized trials have shown reductions in chronic low back pain, knee osteoarthritis pain, and diabetic peripheral neuropathy with regular PEMF sessions over 4-8 weeks.
-Effect sizes are modest but real, typically a 20-30% reduction in pain scores versus sham devices.
+Effect sizes are modest but real, with meaningful reductions in pain scores versus sham devices.
 This is where consumer PEMF mats have their strongest case.

 Moderate evidence: post-surgical recovery and wound healing.
 PEMF coils used post-surgically appear to reduce swelling and improve tissue repair markers.
 Most of this research is on localized coil devices in clinical settings, not full-body home mats.